Insert Variable Data Fields Into A Postalytics Template

 Variable Data is considered an advanced personalization technique by direct mail marketers.
 Postalytics makes it easy to insert variable data into online direct mail templates.

-It very efficiently enables marketers to use data collected in lists or CRM’s to personalize each postcard or letter – without requiring a custom effort.
+It very efficiently enables marketers to use data collected in lists or CRM’s to personalize each postcard, letter, or self mailer – without requiring a custom effort.

 Traditionally, printer/mailers would provide this as a service that cost extra and require significant project management & communication to execute on.
 Direct mail automation changes all of this.